The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Photo: The pinnacle gallery of my entrepreneurial life, 1977.

 John’s own art – including the “Midnight Sun” linocut that would later grace and name his record album – was prominently displayed in the Gaslight Gallery.
 It also featured my tourist art, different in style and tone from the pieces created for the “What About the Moon?” show at the Whitehorse Public Gallery.
 I sold a six-pack of reproductions from a series of rather crudely drawn pen and ink illustrations of Robert Services’ poems, including the “Shooting of Dan McGrew” and “The Cremation of Sam McGee.”
 This added to what were already tourist staples for me — pen and ink drawings with watercolour highlights of scenes from the Gold Rush, such as climbing the Chilkoot Pass and rafting down the Yukon River.
-I had made the trip from Skagway to Lake Bennett once myself, early on during my time in Dawson, and felt qualified to use turn-of-the century photographs of the steep pass in my own retelling of the journey.
+I drew on my own experience at the pass, and turn of the century photographs in my own retelling of the journey.
 I sold several hundred of these small paintings, which paid the rent and put enough cash in my pocket to quit work at Gerties and spend more time getting to know the rivers, creeks, towns and people of the Yukon.
 Still, I regret not hanging on to more of my art.
 Without realizing it at the time, my career as a professional artist was short lived, as were my entrepreneurial experiments.

 John had his own bush adventure in 1974 when he made the trip from Whitehorse to Circle Alaska on a raft built with friends.
 The following year he moved to Dawson from Toronto to take up a job as a dealer in Diamond Tooth Gerties.
 After several years at the Blackjack Table and the Roulette Wheel, he decided to quit a week before the end of the season and try his luck.
 John knew the game inside out, and thought he could come out ahead.
 Over the course of a week, however, the odds are firmly in favour of the house, costing John a pretty penny.
 He placed a better bet on securing a food supply for the winter, however, when he asked Grant to raise a pig for him and his partner Paula.
 He gave it a name (Louise), which I thought at the time was a mistake, and sure enough killing and butchering time was more difficult than he thought.
 He missed the shot to the head, so Grant had to quickly step in and finish the job.
 He and Paula pitched in to butcher, however, and relished the meat.